top of page

 If you work for a small organization, don't fret; often, one person can serve multiple roles.
 For instance, your survey designer and analyst may be the same person.
 The communications team may be able to guide outreach and dissemination.
 Just be careful not to overload the staff as you are assigning roles.
 Board members and volunteers can also serve as another source of expertise.

-Finally, if you need help filling spots on your survey team or need guidance on any of these steps, please contact me to schedule a free consultation call.
-We will figure out the best strategies together!
+Finally, if you need help filling spots on your survey team or need guidance on these steps, click the button below to schedule a free 45-minute consultation call today!

 bottom of page